Diverticular disease: ask an expert!

 Mr Singhal qualified with a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1995, and went on to complete his Master of Surgery in 2001.
 He has also completed a number of fellowships across the UK, including a fellowship in advanced laparoscopic and robotic colorectal surgery from Portsmouth and a fellowship in laparoscopic colorectal surgery, peritoneal malignancy, low rectal surgery, and multivisceral resections from Basingstoke.

 In a career spanning more than 20 years, Mr Singhal has worked as a colorectal surgeon at some of the leading private hospitals in Britain.
-He currently practises at the London Bridge Hospital, Chelsfield Park Hospital, The Sloane Hospital, The Blackheath Hospital, Harley Street Clinic and the Princess Grace Hsopital.
+He currently practises at London Digestive Centre, LycaHealth Canary Wharf, London Bridge Hospital, Chelsfield Park Hospital, The Sloane Hospital, The Blackheath Hospital, Harley Street Clinic, and HCA UK at The Shard.
 As well as practising at private hospitals, Mr Singhal has worked as a consultant colorectal surgeon at the King’s College Hospital NHS Foundation Trust.
 Due to his outstanding work at this trust, he was awarded the King’s Commendation Award in 2018.

 Mr Singhal is also a highly-experienced medical instructor.
 As a faculty member of the Royal College of Surgeons of England and Edinburgh, he teaches several different courses, including Core Skills in Laparoscopic Surgery and Care of the Critically Ill Surgery Patient.
 He is also a JAG certified trainer, and has taught numerous trainees in laparoscopic surgery skills.